2015 Women's South American Volleyball Club Championship

-The 2015 Women's South American Volleyball Club Championship was the seventh official edition of the women's volleyball tournament, played by eight teams from 4 – 8 February 2015 in Sao Paulo, Brazil.
+The 2015 Women's South American Volleyball Club Championship was the seventh official edition of the women's volleyball tournament, played by eight teams from 4 – 8 February 2015 in São Paulo, Brazil.
 The Brazilian club Rexona Ades claimed their second title defeating another Brazilian club, Molico/Osasco 3-1 in the final match.

 Competing clubs

 Teams were seeded in two pools of four according to how the representatives of their countries finished in the 2014 edition.